Practical Nursing Readmission

 Readmission

 To petition for readmission, the student must reapply and write a letter to the Dean of Healthcare Education requesting readmission.
 The letter must outline responsible behavioral changes for student success.
-The Dean presents the letter to the Policy, Admission and Progression Committee.
-The committee reviews the merits of the letter and the student’s previous records to determine if an interview will be granted.
+The submission deadline of the petition for readmission is February 1 for the summer and fall semesters and October 1 for the spring semester.
+The Dean presents the letter to the appropriate committee.
+The Dean and the committee review the merits of the letter and the student's previous records to determine if an interview will be granted.
 If an interview is granted, the student will be scheduled to interview with a nursing instructor.
-Based upon the interview results and academic records, the committee will approve or deny the student’s candidacy for readmission.
-The deadline for spring readmission is October 1, and for summer and fall readmission is January 31.
+Based upon the interview results and academic records, the candidate may be provided the opportunity to take the final exam and validate two critical skill(s) from the previous semester.
+Readmission may be granted to students who score a minimum of 80 on the exam and pass the skill(s) at 100% mastery.

 Readmission to the nursing program is not guaranteed even if a student meets all requirements for readmission.
 Readmission may be denied due to, but not limited to, any of the following circumstances: